Research Centers and Institutes

 The Center for the Ecological Study of Perception and Action (CESPA) provides an organizational structure for research across disciplines that focus on the themes of perceiving and acting.
 The Center supports extensive collaboration among faculty and students, especially psychological sciences doctoral students concentrating in ecological psychology.

-The Connecticut Institute for the Brain and Cognitive Sciences (IBACS) serves as both a beacon and incubator for research across the brain and cognitive sciences at UConn and beyond.
+The Institute for the Brain and Cognitive Sciences (IBACS) serves as both a beacon and incubator for research across the brain and cognitive sciences at UConn and beyond.
 It also promotes and supports the interdisciplinary science of the mind and its realization in biological and artificial systems.